PointThink/ocicat/README.md

 > Check OpenAL.md for more info

 ## Documentation
-All documentation is available at pointthink.github.io/ocicat
+All documentation is available at [the project website](pointthink.github.io/ocicat)